irbis-labs/incrust/README.md

 ## Incrust

-> Incrust is a template engine written in Rust, inspired by Jinja2.
+> Incrust is a template engine inspired by Jinja2 and written in Rust.

 **NOTA BENE**

 This is a work in progress and (as may be assumed reasonably enough) may be highly *unstable* just yet.

-The implementation is at a very early stage.
+The implementation is at a very early stage and the API is a subject of changes.

 ## Installation